Arduino Projects: Digital Audio Recorder

 Nyquist Theorem

-We all know digital audio – we all listen to music and we’ve all no doubt ripped a few CDs in our time.
-But how do we capture an analog signal and turn it into digital audio?
+We are familiar with digital audio as we listen to music and have likely copied CDs before.
+How can we convert an analog signal into digital audio?

-This is where the work of another electrical engineer, Harry Nyquist, helps us out.
-He figured out that in order to digitally capture an analog signal, we need to capture or ‘sample’ it at regular intervals, a rate which needs to be at least twice the highest audio frequency we want to capture.
-That means if we want a 5kHz audio bandwidth for example, we need a minimum 10kHz sample rate.
+This is where the expertise of another electrical engineer, Harry Nyquist, proves valuable to us.
+He determined that to digitally capture an analog signal, we must sample it at regular intervals, with a rate that is at least double the highest audio frequency we want to capture.
+This implies that for a 5kHz audio bandwidth, we require at least a 10kHz sample rate.

-The way we capture those samples is with a circuit device called an analog-to-digital converter (ADC) and the Arduino Uno’s ATMEGA328P microcontroller chip has one on-board.
-But by default, it has a 9.6kHz sample rate and 10-bit sample depth, so we already have work to do to knock it into shape.
-For starters, the sample rate is too low (we’d only get a 4.8kHz audio bandwidth, which is AM radio quality at best) and the bit depth is the wrong size.
-(Bit depth is the sample precision, which is normally 16-bit in CD audio, but the Arduino’s ADC only has 10-bits to start with).
+The method we obtain those samples is by using an analog-to-digital converter (ADC) circuit device, which is integrated into the Arduino Uno’s ATMEGA328P microcontroller chip.
+However, it comes with a default 9.6kHz sample rate and 10-bit sample depth, so we need to make adjustments to improve it.
+To begin with, the sample rate is insufficient (resulting in a 4.8kHz audio bandwidth, equivalent to the quality of AM radio at best) and the bit depth is incorrect.
+The sample precision in CD audio is typically 16-bit, whereas the Arduino’s ADC only has a starting bit depth of 10-bits.

-Because the ADC uses the ‘successive approximation’ sampling method (we looked at this in detail a few months ago), each sample takes 13 clock cycles, giving us a sample rate of 125kHz/13 or approximately 9.6kHz.
-But if we reduce the prescale factor, we can increase the ADC clock rate – a prescaler factor of 16 immediately cranks up the sample rate to nearly 77kHz, or a sample every 13microseconds.
+Since the ADC employs the ‘successive approximation’ sampling technique (which we thoroughly examined a few months back), every sample requires 13 clock cycles, resulting in a sample rate of 125kHz/13 or around 9.6kHz.
+However, lowering the prescale factor allows for a higher ADC clock rate – setting the prescaler factor to 16 quickly boosts the sample rate to almost 77kHz, equivalent to a sample taken every 13 microseconds.

-Read through the ATMEGA328P datasheet and you’ll find that in addition to the normal ‘free-running’ sample mode we’ve been talking about, the ADC also has a ‘single conversion’ mode, whereby the ADC is enabled by setting the sampling register bit or ‘flag’, it grabs that sample and immediately resets the flag when the sample is ready for processing.
+If you go through the ATMEGA328P datasheet, you will see that aside from the standard ‘free-running’ sampling mode we discussed, the ADC also includes a ‘single conversion’ mode.
+In this mode, the ADC is activated by setting the sampling register bit or ‘flag’, it acquires the sample, and then resets the flag once the sample is ready for processing.

 That mightn’t sound like cause for celebration, but when we combine it with another of the ATMEGA328P’s hidden talents called ‘timer interrupts’, we now have a mechanism for setting a much more precise sample rate.